Union violence in the United States: Battle of Blair Mountain, 1921

 Two years of conflict between miners and mine owners, characterized by utilization of the Baldwin–Felts Detective Agency for infiltrating, sabotaging and attacking the United Mine Workers union, culminated in the Battle of Blair Mountain in 1921.
 The largest armed insurrection since the American Civil War was touched off by the murders of Sid Hatfield and Ed Chambers on the courthouse steps of Welch, West Virginia.
 The Battle of Blair Mountain was a spontaneous uprising of ten thousand coal miners from throughout West Virginia who fought the coal company's hired guns and their allies, the state police for three days before federal troops intervened.

 The Herrin Massacre, 1922

 Williamson County, Illinois, a county with a "unique history of violence" for a rural county, was the location of the Herrin Massacre, one of the most horrific and perplexing incidents of union violence.
 The 1922 incident is considered the most notorious of the United Mine Workers' struggles in Illinois.
 The massacre was committed by members (and possibly at the instruction of local leadership) of the United Mine Workers.
 Three union men died in the exchange of gunfire during an afternoon-long armed siege of a non-union mine.
 The next day, the non-union miners surrendered and were disarmed in exchange for safe passage out of the county.
 However, union miners killed 20 men of the 50 strikebreakers and mine guards who surrendered.
 The ruthless retaliation occurred against the backdrop of broken promises, double dealing, and missed opportunities on both sides.

+Theater bombings, 1928

+Six Seattle movie theaters were bombed over the course of a year, protesting non-union shops.